Emotional Branding: How to Appeal to the Customer's Emotional State?

 • Allow people to test your product before buying it.
 Demonstrate the product before mass release.
 It will help to add up to the Ethos pile.

 • Center your brand around emotions that people get from product testing.
-Pick colors based on what people should feel or felt in the past while interacting with you.
+As you create a logo for your brand, pick colors based on what people should feel or felt in the past while interacting with you.

 • Research customer journey.
-Even if it means spending 12 hours browsing every page of your site, or hiring a team of UX designers, make each stage special, but keep calm.
+Even if it means spending 12 hours browsing every page of your site, or hiring a team of UX designers using talent acquisition software, make each stage special, but keep calm.

 Personalize campaigns and analyze their performance with detailed analytics.